A reader wrote in to say that they were having great fun with JS and React, but when it came to styling, they were at a loss.

 Flexbox layout is a modern way to lay out content using CSS, much easier to use than the

-floats of old (or the random stabbing in the dark you were doing 5 minutes ago).
+floats or tables of old (or the random stabbing in the dark you were doing 5 minutes ago).
 It has good browser support and makes it dead-simple to do some things that have traditionally been a big pain with CSS, like vertically centering things.

 Take a look at this: